The Guilbault Line: Charles Gabriel Guilbault

 | Louis | 1766–1813 | 1788, St-Roch-de-l'Achigan | Josephe Deziel Labreche |

-Of these four sons, it was Gabriel—the second-born—who would forge the connection to Indigenous heritage that makes this family line remarkable.
+Of the first-marriage sons, it was Gabriel—the second-born—who would forge the connection to Indigenous heritage that makes this family line remarkable.
 While his brothers married French-Canadian women and stayed in the settled parishes, Gabriel ventured into the fur trade, formed a family "à la façon du pays," and preserved for his descendants a documented Métis heritage.

 Connecting the Generations